galaxyproject/SARS-CoV-2/PreProcessing/README.md

 The raw reads available so far are generated from bronchoalveolar lavage fluid (BALF) and are metagenomic in nature: they contain human reads, reads from potential bacterial co-infections as well as true SARS-CoV-2 reads.

-## The methodology
+## The point

-Map reads against human genome to identify non-human reads.
+Assess quality of reads, remove adapters and remove reads mapping to human genome.

 ## The outline